 A woman walks in what seems to be a mostly deserted area of the city.

-Each day there are hundreds of new casualties, and the hospital in the city center is overwhelmed.
-Supplies are brought weekly by boat, but the hospital is severely short on staff.
+A wounded resistance soldier is cared for.
+Every day there are hundreds of new casualties, and the hospital in the city center is overwhelmed.